tus/tus-resumable-upload-protocol/protocol.md

 If the hash cannot be calculated at the beginning of the upload it MAY be included as a trailer.
-If the server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` element to the `TUS-Extension` header.
+If the server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` element to the `Tus-Extension` header.
 Trailers, also known as trailing headers, are headers which are sent after the request's body has been transmitted already.
 Following [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1) they